the practical kitchen

 a bowl of bagel chips with a small bowl of salt nearby.

 I usually make these bagel chips when I have day-old or slightly stale plain homemade bagels or my overnight New York-style bagels around and no room in the freezer to store them.
-But they're also so good made with lots of different bagel flavors like blueberry bagels, everything bagels (with the everything bagel seasoning in the dough), and pumpkin spice bagels!
+But they're also so good made with lots of different bagel flavors like blueberry bagels, or even my everything bagels (which have everything bagel seasoning in the dough), and pumpkin spice bagels, too!

 5-STAR READER REVIEW